5 Benefits of Coconut Oil for Managing Menopause Symptoms

 1. For Vaginal Dryness – How Does it Help?

-Most women resort to vaginal lubricants or moisturizers to ease the symptoms of vaginal dryness.
+Like her, most women with vaginal dryness resort vaginal lubricants or moisturizers to ease the symptoms of vaginal dryness.
 However, some women prefer taking the natural path to ease their symptoms.
 The safety of coconut oil in minimizing skin dryness has been verified from various sources.

-A study[1] conducted in 2013 on kids aged between 1 and 13 years showed the usefulness of coconut oil in treating atopic dermatitis symptoms like itchiness and dryness of skin.
+A study conducted in 2013 on kids aged between 1 and 13 years showed the usefulness of coconut oil in treating atopic dermatitis symptoms like itchiness and dryness of skin.
 That was the benefit of coconut oil on the outer skin.
 Now coming to the benefits of coconut oil on the vagina, there isn’t any research to date to support its utility.
-Some anecdotal sources suggest that coconut oil may be used internally, but a doctor’s advice is always needed before doing the same.
+Some anecdotal sources suggest that coconut oil may be used internally, but you shouldn’t apply oil to your vagina on your own without consulting the doctor.

 However, the internal application of coconut oil comes with some drawbacks.
 You need to know the same.